Resilient Constrained Learning: Invariance Constrained Learning Experiments

-As shown~\ref{table:acc:synthetic-invariance-constraint}, the resilient approach is able to handle the misspecification of invariance requirements, outperforming the constrained and unconstrained approaches, and even showing similar performance to invariance learning methods such as Augerino~\cite{augerino-finzi}.
+The resilient approach is able to handle the misspecification of invariance requirements, outperforming in terms of test accuracy both the constrained and unconstrained approaches.
+In addition, though it was not designed for that purpose, our approach shows similar performance to the invariance learning method Augerino~\cite{augerino-finzi}.